 What Amazon Customers Say about the Husqvarna 350BT Backpack Leaf Blower

-With over 845 reviews with 4.3 stars, this leaf blower has over 70% 5 star reviews on Amazon and is highly recommended.
+With over 800, this leaf blower is highly recommended.

 One verified purchaser bought his backpack leaf blower back in 2012 and still uses it today.
 He says it easily produces enough volume of air to move piles of dry leaves up to 3 feet in height.
 He also says that he uses it for up to two hours at a time and the comfort is tolerable.
 He recommends it due to how reliable it is and the value it presents.

 Another verified purchaser uses the blower on paved areas and grass up to 1 acre.
 He says it’s well made and doesn’t feel many vibrations when using it.
 He doesn’t small any exhaust fumes and says it’s very comfortable and solid.
 He likes the power, quality, and comfort overall.